openpodcast/website/how-it-works.md

 ## High-Level Overview

-Open Podcast consists of a few components:
+Open Podcast consists of three main components:

-- [forwarder]: A proxy for podcast RSS feeds to collect additional analytics.
+- [forwarder]: A proxy for podcast RSS feeds and MP3 files to collect additional data for analytics.
-- importer: Fetches metrics from platforms like Spotify and Apple Music.
+- [importer](https://github.com/openpodcast/spotify-importer): Fetches and imports metrics from platforms like Spotify and Apple Music to provide a consolidated data lake for analytical data.
-- gateway: Open metrics server that can handle POST requests based on the Open Podcast API specification.
+- gateway: A reference implementation of a server which implements the Open Podcast API specification to collect fine grained data from podfetchers that implement the Open Podcast API.

+The implementaiton is three-folded and consists of:

+- a proof of concept or prototype which is developed as fast as possible to get feedback from potential users
+- a MVP which can be tested on first users and podcasts
+- a final version which can be used in production

+The following sections describe the techncal implementation of the proof of concept of the respective component.

 ## Forwarder